Lall-091/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 The [!INCLUDE[ssDE](../../includes/ssde-md.md)] doesn't allow creating a unique index on columns that already include duplicate values, whether or not `IGNORE_DUP_KEY` is set to `ON`.
 If this is attempted, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] displays an error message.
 Duplicate values must be removed before a unique index can be created on the column or columns.

 A `UNIQUE` constraint treats `NULL` as a value.
-If a column is nullable, at most one `NULL` is allowed.
+If a column is nullable and a `UNIQUE` constraint exists on the column, at most one row with a `NULL` is allowed.

 #### CLUSTERED